harrycresswell/harry/content/newsletter/23-12-01-december/index.md

 ### What I’m up to this month

-- Completing the redesign of mewingapp.com.
+- Completing the redesign of mewingapp.co.
 - Slowing down for the holidays.
 - Celebrating Christmas with family.
 - Finding a new book to read.